tarekziade/mongogo/README.md

 ## Kibanana

 Front end that displays registered connectors, adds sync jobs and display their status.
+Kibanana has no prior knowledge of connectors.
+Connectors are providing their own settings to get triggered.

 ## Adding a Sync Job